sb689/BookDemo/README.md

     }`

-    c) http://localhost:8080/books (Put request)- Provide a Http body as json to update an existing record(if not exists then create a new record).
+    * http://localhost:8080/books (Put request)- Provide a Http body as json to update an existing record(if not exists then create a new record).
    {
         "title": "Spring Star",
         "author": " late spring",
          "bookId": 6
      }
-     d) http://localhost:8080/books/2 (Delete request)- Provide a book id to delete
+     * http://localhost:8080/books/2 (Delete request)- Provide a book id to delete